This post may include affiliate links. Please read the disclosure at the bottom of our “About” page to learn more about our affiliate program.

 If you currently have multiple student loans with multiple lenders, it can be a real hassle to keep track of your student loans.
 And that makes missing a payment much more likely.

 When refinancing your student loans, it is often possible to essentially consolidate multiple loans into a single new refinanced loan.
 This means that instead of making multiple payments and keeping track of multiple loans, you have a single payment to worry about each month.
+That being said, student loan consolidation and student loan refinancing are two entirely different processes.
+If you’re unsure which is right for you, make sure you understand the pros and cons of student loan consolidation before moving forward either way.

 4. You can release a cosigner